 ‘Push, provoke and unravel the status quo.’

 Stand and Be Counted Theatre is a collaboration between theatre-maker Hannah Butterfield, writer and performer Rosie MacPherson and producer John Tomlinson.
 In 2016, SBC Theatre became the first ‘Theatre Company of Sanctuary’ following the success of a national tour of ‘TANJA’ – a contemporary theatre work and social campaign to end the detention of vulnerable asylum seekers in Immigration Removal Centres.
 As part of the tour, this work was also presented at The Houses of Parliament to hundreds of cross party MPs and fellow campaigners. ’TANJA’ is led by SBC collaborator Emily Ntshangase-Wood, who has first-hand experience of being held in Yarl's Wood Immigration Removal Centre in Bedfordshire, England.
-This production will tour again in Autumn 2017.

 As part of Migration Matters Festival in Sheffield and during Refugee Week, SBC co-produced ‘The Journeys’ with Third Angel; a durational, large-scale map-making performance about the history of migration.